wp-plugins/marketing-optimizer/readme.txt

 6. Landing Pages Templates

 == Changelog ==
+= Version 20140508 =
+* #bugFix fixed an issue with meta titles not being displayed in some cases.
 = Version 20140501 =
 * #hotFix fixed an issue with landing pages when defualt theme template was chosen not working with some templates.
 = Version 20140430 =